-- 1) c 2) d 3) a - 4) Timberlands are forests capable of growing 20 cubic feet of commercial quality wood fiber per acre per year. - 5) A prescription is a written plan developed by a professional forester to meet the objectives of the landowner.

-6) A stand is a area of land with similar characteristics.
+- 1.) a) 2.) d) 3.) a) - 4.)
+Timberlands are forests capable of growing 20 cubic feet of commercial quality wood fiber per acre per year. - 5.)
+A prescription is a written plan developed by a professional forester to meet the objectives of the landowner. - 6.)
+A stand is a area of land with similar characteristics.